 Submissions and Guidelines

-Submissions should be sent to email@example.com.
-Deadline for contributions to PoDIA vol. X, planned for 2021, is 15 of May 2020.
+Submissions should be sent to firstname.lastname@example.org.
+Deadline for contributions to PoDIA vol. XI, planned for 2024, is November 2023.

 Guidelines for the Proceedings